-Regular Type and Standard Time.
-If a student can test in a single session with standard time limits (including standard break) and use a regular (10-point) test booklet, but the disability requires other accommodations, the school may make such arrangements without prior consultation with ACT.
+Local Decision Accommodations.
+If a student can test in a single session with standard time limits (including the standard break(s)

+allowed) and use a regular (10-point) test booklet, but the disability requires other accommodations, the school may make such arrangements without prior consultation with ACT.
 Examples include, but are not limited to:

-- · assignment to a wheelchair accessible room, - permission for diabetics to eat snacks, - permission to use Irlen filters or color overlays, - marking answers in test booklet (no extended time).
+- · assignment to a wheelchair accessible room, - permission for diabetics to eat snacks (requires a separate room), - permission to use Irlen filters or color overlays, - marking answers in test booklet (no extended time).